Curvature of the spine (checking). Tenderness at your fingertips or how to reboot a relationship Checking the rectus abdominis muscle

 From suffix A From root consonant From stress From suffix A

-Usually, when you can’t reach your feet with your fingers, you always make excuses for the features of your body.
-But nature is not to blame for the fact that yours is obviously not the best physical form.
-You can't touch your feet because of the image Everyday life, but it can be fixed.
+Usually, when you can’t reach your feet with your fingers, you always make excuses based on the characteristics of your body.
+But it's not nature's fault that you obviously don't have the best physical fitness.
+You can't touch your feet because of the image everyday life, but this can be fixed.

-One of the main causes of this problem is the hamstrings, but the hip, mid and lower back, and ankle flexors also play a key role here.
+The hamstrings are one of the main causes of this problem, but the hip flexors, mid and lower back, and ankles also play a key role.

-With a perfect forward lean top part the body should bend towards the legs, similar to how a flip phone closes (remember?).
-Both parts of the body - upper and lower should remain straight, and the bend should occur at the level of the hips.
+When leaning forward perfectly upper part The body should bend towards the legs, similar to how a flip phone closes (remember?).
+Both parts of the body - upper and lower - should remain straight, and the bend should occur at the level of the hips.
 The ability to bend correctly is affected by the muscles of the back and lower leg.

-Due to the fact that we sit much more than we should, our hip flexors get used to contracting involuntarily.
-They affect the work of the back and lower back, intervertebral and hip joints.
-So when the hip flexors contract chronically, they pull the body out of its optimal position, resulting in poor posture.
+Because we sit much more than we should, our hip flexors become accustomed to contracting involuntarily.
+They influence the functioning of the back and lower back, intervertebral and hip joints.
+Therefore, when the hip flexors become chronically shortened, they move the body out of optimal position, resulting in poor posture.

-Imagine that tendons are rubber bands.
-They should lengthen, and then return to their original position again.
-But if you constantly stretch the elastic to a length that it is not designed for (as happens with the hamstrings when the pelvis and lower back are tilted forward), it will begin to deteriorate and tear.
-You feel the same when you bend over.
-The soft tissue seems to be torn as the muscle fascia is stretched beyond its normal range.
+Think of tendons as rubber bands.
+They should lengthen and then return to their original position.
+But if you continually stretch the band beyond what it was designed for (as happens with your hamstrings when your pelvis and lower back are tilted forward), it will begin to deteriorate and tear.
+You feel the same thing when you bend over.
+It feels as if soft tissue is being torn because the muscle fascia is being stretched beyond its normal range.

-Let's figure out how to develop your hip flexors, achieve better spinal mobility and inner thigh balance.
-You have to do these exercises twice a week to finally reach your feet with your hands.
+Let's figure out how to develop your hip flexors, achieve better spinal mobility and balance inner surface hips.
+You should do these exercises twice a week to finally reach your feet with your hands.

-We offer you to watch a video tutorial from gibkoetelo.ru:
+We invite you to watch a video tutorial from gibkoetelo.ru: